NSU-SU19CSE299S01/SU19CSE299S01G05NSU/README.md

 **Features:**

-1)	Individual profile (both for user and service provider)
+1)	Individual profile (both for consumer and service provider) 1a) Consumer Profile: In the profile information there will be Name , Email and Photo of the user.
+Profile information will be shown in the navigation header.
+User can add profile pic from the header.
+        2a)Service provider profile : same function as consumer profile.
 2)	Services category
 3)	Details of individual’s service (photos, location, cost etc.)
 4)	Delivery method